MihaiAC/electron-goal-tracker/README.md

 - Dismiss prompt when a progress bar reaches 100%;
 - Animation when a progress bar reaches 100%;
 - Add customization:
-  - completed / remaining colors;
-  - background color;
+  - maybe background image;
-  - text;
-  - % to add on click;
-  - set % to custom value;
-  - how many bars to display;
   - sound for increment for each bar, separately - should choose from a tiny list of sounds;
-- Initially thought that the bars should be independently movable, but I think that would gey messy fast -> all in one window;
-- Bars should be re-arrangeable by dragging;
 - Application should have a small icon in the bar, similar to Steam when it's in the background - clicking on it should bring up the option of closing it and / or going to an admin panel;
-- Admin panel: see completed goals;
+- Panel with completed goals;
 - All state should persist across sessions;
 - Application should start on boot (target is Ubuntu);
-- Add sounds to incrementing / decrementing;
-- Smoother animations with framer motion;
+- Animations with framer motion;
-- Process should also stop when closing the window;
+- Back-up encrypted state in Google Drive;

 Stretch goals: